-Indicator: Relative energy consumption beer, soft drinks and malting (#1.4)
+Indicator: Relative energy consumption beer, soft drinks and malting (#1.5)

-Definition: Energy (MJ) needed to produce 1 hectolitre (HL) of beer and/or soft drinks or Energy (MJ) needed to produce 1 ton of malt.
+Definition: energy (MJ) needed to produce 1 hectolitre (HL) of beer and/or soft drinks or Energy (MJ) needed to produce 1 ton of malt.

-Scope: All our operations are in scope (as defined in table 1), Depending on the main activity of the operation (brewing or malting) the total CO_2 emissions emitted to produce either beer or malt is calculated.
+Scope: the operations identified in table 1 are in scope.
+Depending on the main activity of the operation (brewing or malting), the total MJ to produce either beer or malt is calculated.

-Calculation: Total energy consumption of beer and/or soft drinks and/or malt production.
-Total production of beer and/or soft drinks and/or malt.
+Calculation: total enegy consumption within own operations of beer and/or soft drinks and/or malt production / Total production of beer and/or soft drinks and/or malt